The Road: Plot

-The pair reach the sea, where they discover a boat that has drifted ashore.
-The man swims to it and recovers supplies, including a flare gun, which he demonstrates to the boy.
-The boy becomes ill.
-When they stop on the beach while the boy recovers, their cart is stolen.
+The pair reaches the sea, discovering a boat that has drifted from shore.
+The man swims to it and recovers supplies, including a flare gun.
+While the boy sleeps on the beach, their cart and possessions are stolen.
 They pursue and confront the thief, a wretched man traveling alone.
-The father forces him to strip naked at gunpoint, and takes his clothes together with the cart.
+The father forces him to strip naked at gunpoint and takes his clothes together with the cart.
 This distresses the boy, so the father returns and leaves the man's clothes and shoes on the road, but the man has disappeared.

-While walking through a town inland, a man in a window shoots the father in the leg with an arrow.
+As they are walking through a town inland, a man in a window shoots the father in the leg with an arrow.
 The father responds by shooting his assailant with the flare gun.
-The pair move further south along the beach.
-The father's condition worsens, and after several days he realizes he will soon die.
-The father tells the son he can talk to him after he is gone, and that he must continue without him.
+The pair moves farther south along the beach.
+The father's condition worsens, and after several days, he realizes he will soon die.
+The father tells the son he can talk to him after he is gone and that he must continue without him.
 After the father dies, the boy stays with his body for three days.
 The boy is approached by a man carrying a shotgun.
 The man tells the boy he and his wife have a son and daughter.
 He convinces the boy he is one of the "good guys" and takes the boy under his protection.

-Development history
+Development

-In an interview with Oprah Winfrey, McCarthy said that the inspiration for the book came during a 2003 visit to El Paso, Texas, with his young son.
+In an interview with Oprah Winfrey, McCarthy said that the inspiration for the book came during a 2003 visit to El Paso, Texas with his young son.
 Imagining what the city might look like fifty to a hundred years into the future, he pictured "fires on the hill" and thought about his son.
-He took some initial notes but did not return to the idea until a few years later, while in Ireland.
+He took some initial notes.
+Still, he did not return to the idea until a few years later while in Ireland.
 Then the novel came to him quickly, taking only six weeks to write, and he dedicated it to his son, John Francis McCarthy.

 In an interview with John Jurgensen of The Wall Street Journal, McCarthy described conversations he and his brother had about different scenarios for an apocalypse.
-One of the scenarios involved survivors turning to cannibalism: "when everything's gone, the only thing left to eat is each other."
+One of the scenarios involved survivors turning to cannibalism: "When everything's gone, the only thing left to eat is each other."